tvmogul/Angular-2-SwipeClouds-Mobile-Framework/README.md

 <h2><strong>Angular2 CLI</strong></h2>

-<p>I like the speed of development with Angular2 CLI but I dislike how buggy it is to work with at this time.
+<p>I like the speed of development with Angular CLI but I dislike how buggy it is to work with at this time.
 I really dislike companies like Google telling me what my app should look like or what IDE I should use.
-The purpose of this article is to walk beginners through creating an Angular 2 App using CLI so let's start.</p>
+The purpose of this article is to walk beginners through creating an Angular App using CLI so let's start.</p>

 <p>Install Angular CLI which will also install Angular's "ng" command globally on your system:</p>